 We will consider applicants who meet the below entry criteria for entry into Undergraduate courses:

 - Pass the High School Graduation Diploma with a GPA of 2.6 / 75% including a minimum grade of C/70%/GPA 2.0 in English Language (and grade C in Maths for Business School / CEBE courses that require GCSE Maths)

 - Pass ACT (American College Testing Programme) with a composite score of 21 or above

 We are happy to consider applicants who hold a Bachelor Degree with minimum GPA 2.7.

 Some postgraduate courses may require a subject specific undergraduate degree to qualify for entry.
 Please visit the course pages for full entry requirements.

-Faculty of Arts, Design and Media (ADM) - undergraduate courses in ADM may require a good portfolio of artwork.
+Undergraduate Art and Design courses may require a good portfolio of artwork.
 Some postgraduate courses also require a portfolio, others require a proposal of studies while some courses require both a portfolio and a proposal of studies.
 Please visit the course pages for full entry requirements.

 All undergraduate courses in CEBE require Mathematics at O Level.
 However, Mathematics is required at AS Level minimum Grade C or the equivalent for the Engineering suite and BEng Telecommunication and Networks.
 Please visit the course pages for complete entry requirements.